Improving AEM Front-End Development Workflow

 <link rel="stylesheet" href="/etc.clientlibs/flagtick/clientlibs/clientlib-dependencies.css" type="text/css">

-- Copies all assets under
+- Copies assets under

 <ul class="cmp-navigation__group">